-Michael Greenwald is Senior Vice President at Tiedemann Advisors.
-He provides geopolitical and macroeconomic guidance to the firm & clients.
-Michael serves as a trusted advisor and manages senior relationships with family offices in the United States, Middle East and Europe.
+Michael Greenwald is Managing Director at Tiedemann-Constantia & Senior Vice President at Tiedemann Advisors.
+He leads Tiedemann’s business development in the Middle East, providing geopolitical and macroeconomic guidance to the firm and clients.
+He serves as a trusted advisor and manages senior relationships with family offices in the Middle East, Europe, and the United States.

-His philanthropic work includes serving as Chair, U.S. Holocaust Memorial Museum, Next Generation Board, Senior Advisor, Dana-Farber Cancer Institute & National Board Member & Chairman of the Finance Committee, Susan G Komen Foundation.
+Michael's philanthropic positions include: Chair, US Holocaust Memorial Museum, Next Generation Board; Senior Advisor, Dana-Farber Cancer Institute; National Board Member & Chairman of the Finance Committee, Susan G Komen Foundation.